ibrahimmashaly/geth-poa-tutorial/README.md

 Clique
 ============
-`geth` now comes with a native Proof-of-Authority protocol called `Clique`. **It creates a genesis block detailing the important specifications of a Proof-of-Authority network.** These include:
+`geth` comes with a native Proof-of-Authority protocol called `Clique`. **It creates a genesis block detailing the important specifications of a Proof-of-Authority network.** These include:

 * **Who are the valid signers of blocks in this network?**
 * **Which accounts are pre-funded in this network?**